Collision-resistant ids optimized for horizontal scaling and binary search lookup performance.

 Need a smaller ID?

 cuid.slug() is for you.
-Weighing in at only 7 characters,
+With fewer than 10 characters,

-They're less likely to be sequential.
+are less likely to be monotonically increasing.
 Stick to full cuids for database lookups, if possible.

 Don't use them if guessing an existing ID would expose confidential information to malicious users.
-For example, if you're providing a service like Google Drive or DropBox, which hosts user's private files, I would prefer
+For example, if you're providing a service like Google Drive or DropBox, which hosts user's private files, favor

 Is this a replacement for GUID / UUID?